What can we help you with?

-We have a full day Kindergarten program with two classes that run Mondays and Wednesdays or Tuesdays and Thursdays with alternating full day Fridays for each class.
-Classes start at 8:30 am and end at 3:30 pm and Fridays at 2:25 pm.
+We have a full day Kindergarten program with that runs Mondays and Wednesdays with some full day Fridays.
+Classes start at 8:30 am and end at 3:15 pm.

-The doors open at 8:20 in the morning and classes begin at 8:30.
+The doors open at 8:20 am and classes begin at 8:30 am.
 Elementary classes have two recess breaks as well as a lunch break while Grades 7 - 12 have some breaks between classes and a lunch break each day.

-The rest of the school is dismissed at 3:30 p.m.
-Monday through Thursday with early dismissal on Fridays at 2:25 pm.
+The rest of the school is dismissed at 3:15 p.m.
+Monday to Friday.

 What are the minimum ages for admission to kindergarten and grade one?